davidemmanuellopez/qrtwhisper/README.md

 ### Start

-run the application by "./QRTWhisper [n]", where n its the virtual mic device. for example "./QRTWhisper 1"
+run the application by "./QRTWhisper".
+A Small GUI allow us to select mic device.

 ### Roadmap